apache/trafficcontrol/docs/source/api/deliveryservices.rst

 :globalMaxMbps:      An optional integer that will set the maximum global bandwidth allowed on this :term:`Delivery Service`.
 If exceeded, traffic will be routed to ``dnsBypassIp`` (or ``dnsBypassIp6`` for IPv6 traffic) for DNS :term:`Delivery Service`\ s and to ``httpBypassFqdn`` for HTTP :term:`Delivery Service`\ s
 :globalMaxTps:       An optional integer that will set the maximum global transactions per second allowed on this :term:`Delivery Service`.
 When this is exceeded traffic will be sent to the ``dnsBpassIp`` (and/or ``dnsBypassIp6``)for DNS :term:`Delivery Service`\ s and to the ``httpBypassFqdn`` for HTTP :term:`Delivery Service`\ s
-:httpBypassFqdn:     An optional Fully Qualified Domain Name (FQDN) to use for bypass on an HTTP :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [2]_
+:httpBypassFqdn:     An optional Fully Qualified Domain Name (FQDN) to use for bypass on an HTTP :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [#httpOnly]_
 :infoUrl:            An optional string which, if present, is expected to contain at least one URL pointing to more information about the :term:`Delivery Service`.
 Historically, this has been used to link relevant JIRA tickets
 :initialDispersion:  The number of caches between which traffic requesting the same object will be randomly split - meaning that if 4 clients all request the same object (one after another), then if this is above 4 there is a possibility that all 4 are cache misses.
-For most use-cases, this should be 1\ [2]_\ [6]_
+For most use-cases, this should be 1\ [#httpOnly]_\ [6]_
-:ipv6RoutingEnabled: If ``true``, clients that connect to Traffic Router using IPv6 will be given the IPv6 address of a suitable Edge-tier cache; if ``false`` all addresses will be IPv4, regardless of the client connection - optional for ANY_MAP :term:`Delivery Service`\ s
+:ipv6RoutingEnabled: If ``true``, clients that connect to Traffic Router using IPv6 will be given the IPv6 address of a suitable :term:`Edge-tier cache server`; if ``false`` all addresses will be IPv4, regardless of the client connection - optional for ANY_MAP-:ref:`ds-types` :term:`Delivery Services`
 :logsEnabled:        If ``true``, logging is enabled for this :term:`Delivery Service`, otherwise it is disabled
 :longDesc:           An optional description of the :term:`Delivery Service`
 :longDesc1:          An optional field used when more detailed information that that provided by ``longDesc`` is desired